xairen/AnimeRec/README.md

 # ANIME RECOMMENDATION SYSTEM (TABLES)

-A new Flutter project implemented using DART to access a json based anime dataset and implement a basic recommendation system.
+A new Flutter project to access a json based anime dataset and implement a basic recommendation system.

 ## Getting Started